 Industry standards recommend that the maximum “concealed” rigid metal ducted clothes dryer vent length be no more than 25 feet.

-That effective length of a dryer duct with bends gets increased by 2.5 feet for each 45° turn and 5 feet for each 90 degree bend.
+The effective length of a dryer duct with bends increases by 2.5 feet for each 45° turn and 5 feet for each 90-degree curving.

-If a clothes dryer vent is 25 feet in length and has three 90º elbows, which is very common, it would have an effective length of 25 + (3×5) = 40 feet!
+If a clothes dryer vent is 25 feet long and has three 90º elbows, which is very common, it would have an equivalent measure of 25 + (3×5) = 40 feet!

 Dryer vent duct routing mistakes

 Clothes dryer exhaust vents should be directed to the building exterior.
-Do not vent the clothes dryer indoors nor into an attic, crawl space, or other enclosed area.
+Do not vent the clothes dryer indoors nor into an attic, crawl space, or other enclosed areas.

-Get the Clothes Moisture & Lint Outside Away From the Interior of Your Home
+Get the Clothes Moisture and lint Outside, Away From the Interior of Your Home!

-Manufacturer of clothes dryer emphasized that the venting needs to carry the moist air all the way to the building’s outside.
-Did you know that homeowners that use a dryer vent’s air to increase the building indoor humidity level are…
+The manufacturer of the clothes dryers emphasized that the venting needs to carry the moist air to the building’s outside.
+Did you know that homeowners who use a dryer vent’s air to increase the building’s indoor humidity level are?

-This will lead to moisture condensation on surfaces like the building insulation, building framing members, walls, floors, or attics.
-In these locations adding clothes dryer laundry moisture will certainly encourage mold growth.
+This will lead to moisture condensation on surfaces like the insulation, building framing members, walls, floors, or attics.
+Adding clothes dryers and laundry moisture in these locations will undoubtedly encourage mold growth.

-Even if the dryer exhaust vent does extend to the outdoors… an improperly installed, crushed, or disconnected dryer vent can leak lint and moisture.
-Even carbon monoxide (CO) can be leak into the building.
+Even if the dryer exhaust vent extends outdoors, an improperly installed crashed or disconnected dryer vent can leak lint and moisture.
+Even carbon monoxide (CO) can leak into the building.

-Rusty or brown leak stains in ceilings may be traced to water leakage from a clothes dryer vent in the ceiling!
+Rusty or brown leak stains in ceilings may be traced to water leakage from a clothes dryer vent in the roof!

 Don’t vent clothes dryers directly into the attic space because you’re putting moisture into the attic.
-Now mold growth can start on wood surfaces and the in attic’s insulation.
+Now, mold growth can start on wood surfaces and the attic insulation.

-Clothes dryer vent exhaust shouldn’t be hung near screen vent opening of the crawl space.
-Lint will clog the crawl space vent and the damp dryer exhaust air will create mold and mildew on the crawl space ceiling.
+The clothes dryer vent exhaust shouldn’t be hung near the screen vent opening of the crawl space.
+Lint will clog the crawl space vent, and the damp dryer exhaust air will create mold and mildew on the ceiling.